Manu

 poppy-seed-sized lenses were originally mass produced in various

-to knock the rough edges off metal parts.
-In the simplest
+tumblers to knock the rough edges off metal parts.
+In the

-configuration of the Foldscope, one 17-cent lens is press-fit into
+simplest configuration of the Foldscope, one 17-cent lens is

-a small hole in the center of the slide-mounting platform.
-Some of
+press-fit into a small hole in the center of the slide-mounting

-his more sophisticated versions use multiple lenses and filters.
+platform.
+Some of his more sophisticated versions use multiple

-wedged between the paper layers of the microscope.
-With a thumb
+and wedged between the paper layers of the microscope.
+With a

-and forefinger grasping each end of the layered paper strip, a
+thumb and forefinger grasping each end of the layered paper

-user holds the micro-lens close enough to one eye that eyebrows
+strip, a user holds the micro-lens close enough to one eye that

-touch the paper.
-Focusing and locating a target object are
+eyebrows touch the paper.
+Focusing and locating a target object

-achieved by flexing and sliding the paper platform with the thumb
+are achieved by flexing and sliding the paper platform with the

 Because of the unique optical physics of a spherical lens held

-the right are two disease-causing microbes, Giardia lamblia and
+(To the right are two disease-causing microbes, Giardia lamblia

 The Foldscope can be customized for the detection of specific